Spiti Valley Road trip Planning?

 Day-to-day itinerary of the Spiti Valley road trip

-As I mentioned earlier, the Shimla route is ideal for first-time visitors.
-So let’s start one by one.
-However, I am riding from Mumbai, but here we will start our journey from Delhi. so that you can calculate and add the extra days of travel from your home location to Delhi.
+As mentioned earlier, the Shimla route is ideal for first-time visitors.
+Let’s start with this route.
+Although I am riding from Mumbai, I will begin my journey from Delhi, so you can calculate and add the extra travel days from your home location to Delhi.

 Day 1: Delhi-Shimla-Narkanda or Rampur (480 km).